guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 If you’re interested in getting an adjustable income you can:

-- check with your current provider if they offer the option and what they charge - if they don’t offer it, you can transfer your pot but you might be charged
+- check with your current provider if they offer this option and what they charge in fees
 - check if your pot has any special features that could mean you get a better deal, eg a guaranteed annuity rate
 - [get financial advice](/shop-around) if you’re interested in getting an adjustable income
 - [shop around](/shop-around) - check with providers what products they offer to suit your circumstances